 Epping Forest College

-Epping Forest College (EFC) is a sixth form and further education college serving learners in Essex and North London.
+Epping Forest College (EFC) was a sixth form and further education college serving learners in Essex and North London (now New City College, Epping Forest Campus).
 It offers a wide range of AS/A2 Levels and vocational qualifications.
 In the past, EFC has been involved in Jisc initiatives around e-safety, the learner voice, and student digital partnerships.
 It took part in phase three of the Molenet project when a student e-Mentoring scheme was launched.

 Providing a safe and harmonious environment for its diverse learners is one of the areas the college has focused on in recent months, and Safer Internet Day (run by Safe Internet Centre) has been a focus of activity for some years.